keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 ## The first paragraph to test

-> In 2001, I arrived at Lucent Technologies carrying the usual assumptions of a young engineer: that important laboratories endure because their work is important, and that technical excellence is a form of institutional security.
+> In 2000, an internship at Ericsson in Linköping and Kista gave me an early view of a large technology institution.
+Lucent Technologies’ Bell Labs followed in 2001 and Cisco Systems in San Jose in 2002.
+I carried the usual assumption of a young engineer: that important laboratories endure because their work is important, and that technical excellence is a form of institutional security.
 Lucent was already teaching a harsher lesson.
 A research culture can remain brilliant while the economic system that makes it possible is collapsing beneath it.
-Twenty-five years later, the names in my own career—Bell Labs, AT&T Labs, HRL, SRI, and now PARC and IBM—look less like a résumé than a record of how America repeatedly moved its capacity to think long from one institutional container to another.
+Twenty-six years later, the names in my own career—Ericsson, Bell Labs, Cisco, AT&T Labs, HRL, SRI, and now PARC and IBM—look less like a résumé than a record of how technical capability moves among institutional containers.
 We did not stop doing R&D. We changed what the people paying for it were rewarded to preserve.

 ## The final proposition